 Transaction costs, such as commissions, stamp duty and other transaction fees, are included in the cost of purchases and in sale proceeds.
-Transaction costs incurred during the year total £186,342 (2012/13 £426,308).
-The costs for 2012/13 were higher than usual due to the transition to a new manager which involved a significant number of purchases and sales of investments.
-In addition to these costs indirect costs are incurred through the bid-offer spread on investments within pooled funds.
+Transaction costs incurred during the year total £228,201 (2013/14 £186,342).
+In addition to these costs indirect costs are incurred through the bid-offer spread on investment purchases and sales.

-Note 15b - Analysis of investments (excluding derivative contracts)
+Note 16b - Analysis of investments